Hone logo

 Constraints

-• The input string will consist of lowercase English letters, numbers, and underscores (_).
+• The input string will only contain lowercase letters, uppercase letters, numbers, and underscores.

-• The input string length will be between 0 and 1000 characters, inclusive.
+• The input string's length will be between 0 and 1000 characters, inclusive.

-• The function should execute efficiently, with a time complexity of O(n), where n is the length of the input string.
+• The function should execute in O(n) time complexity, where n is the length of the input string.

 Notes